ietf-wg-acme/acme/draft-ietf-acme-acme.md

 suppose an ACME server follows HTTP redirects in HTTP validation and a website operator provisions a catch-all redirect rule that redirects requests for unknown resources to a different domain.
-Then the target of the redirect could use that to get a certificate through HTTP validation, since the validation path will not be known to the primary server.
+Then the target of the redirect could use that to get a certificate through HTTP validation since the validation path will not be known to the primary server.

 The DNS is a common point of vulnerability for all of these challenges.
 An